dotnet/roslyn/src/PerformanceSensitiveAnalyzers/Microsoft.CodeAnalysis.PerformanceSensitiveAnalyzers.md

 ### Rule description

 Value type to reference type conversion causes boxing at call site (here), and unboxing at the callee-site.
-Consider using generics if applicable
+Consider using generics if applicable.

 ## HAA0602: Delegate on struct instance caused a boxing allocation